KMKfw/kmk_firmware/docs/led.md

 # LED (Mono color backlight)
 Want your keyboard to shine?
 Add some lights!

-## Enabling the extention
+## Enabling the extension
-The only required values that you need to give the LED extention would be the pixel pin, and the number of pixels/LED's.
+The only required values that you need to give the LED extension would be the pixel pin, and the number of pixels/LED's.
 If using a split keyboard, this number is per side, and not the total of both sides.
 ```python